 - A unit can be started with as low as two chicken breeds to a large flock.

 - Feed cost for raising poultry is negligible due to better utilization of agricultural by-products.

-- Chicken and egg quality is better because the poultry birds are raised in stressful fewer environments with natural input.
+- Chicken and egg quality is better because the poultry birds are raised in stressful environments with natural input.

 - Substantial supplementary feeding and proper housing for better production in poultry farming.

 - Proper vaccination and medication schedule to reduce mortality due to some diseases.

 In case if you miss this: How To Grow Organic Pears.